 Can I fill the cream puffs just with vanilla cream?

-Actually, there are a lot of different fillings for cream puffs.
+There are a lot of different fillings for cream puffs.
 You can fill the cream puff with any cream.
-For example, if you want to prepare profiteroles you can fill them with chocolate cream or whipped cream.
+For example, if you want to prepare profiteroles, you can fill them with chocolate cream or whipped cream.

 Is there a difference between cream puffs and profiteroles?

 No, it is the same dough, the pate a choux dough.
 You can even make eclairs with this recipe or churros if you prefer.